 Money-saving tip: Don’t input any dates to scan the best available times to go OR simply input ‘Spain’ instead of a specific airport – you may get a much cheaper flight!

-If you’re travelling long-term, Airbnb usually offers discounts for stays of a month or more – the discounts are significant, sometimes 50-60%!
+If you’re traveling long-term, VRBO usually offers discounts for stays of a month or more – the discounts are significant, sometimes 50-60%!
 It winds up being cheaper than what I would have paid for my apartment rent back in the USA.

 If you’ve never used Airbnb before, you can get a discount by using my link below.

-If you’re a budget-conscious traveler and not travelling long-term, hostels are a great option and are abundant in Italy.
+If you’re a budget-conscious traveler and not traveling long-term, hostels are a great option and are abundant in Italy.

-For standard hotel stays, Booking.com usually offers the best deals.
+For standard hotel stays, Hotels.com usually offers the best deals.